Advertisement

 Administration

 Should be taken on an empty stomach: Take before meals, at the same time every day.
-Swallow whole, do not chew/break.
+Swallow whole w/ water.
+Do not chew/break.

 Contraindications